TelemetryHarbor/harbor-docs/docs/data-ingestion/csharp.md

 For sending multiple data points in one request:

 1. Set up the API endpoint and your API key
-2. Create a class to represent your sensor data
+2. Create a class to represent your ship data
-3. Create a list of sensor data instances
+3. Create a list of ship data instances
 4. Serialize the list to JSON
 5. Send a POST request to the batch API endpoint
 6. Handle the response